jwunderl/pxt-arcade/docs/courses/csintro1/variables/variable-math.md

 # Activity: Math Operators with Variables

-We have previously used variables for the names of our sprites.
-The use of variables is extensive in any program code because variables allow us to write code in a generic way that makes code more useful and easy to reuse.
-Similarly, Math equations provide familiar examples in the use of variables that apply to code by assigning know values to variables to calculate unknown variable values.
+A variable is a container that can store some data.
+We have previously used variables for  sprites (e.g. - player1).
+Variables are used extensively in program code.
+Variables allow us to write code in a generic way that makes code easy to reuse.
+Math equations, like `X = 2Y`, provide familiar examples in the use of variables that apply to code by assigning know values to variables to calculate unknown variable values (if we know `Y = 3` we can calculate `X`.

+Variables also act like an address, and let us store, retrieve or update data.
+For our Sprite example, the variable player1 allows us to use the sprite in our game or to update the Sprite image.

 In this activity student will work with:
 * combine numeric values with math operators (+, -, *, /)